Income Summary Definition

 Step 3 – Finalizing the Income Summary Account

 Now, these accounts have all the revenue accounts balance in the credit side column as the total income of the organization and all the expense account balance in the debit side column as total expenditure of the organization.
-If the credit balance is more than the debit balance it indicates the profit and if debit balance is more than the credit balance it indicates the loss.
-In the last credit balance or debit balance whatever may become it will transfer into retained earnings or capital account in the balance sheet and income summary will be closed.
+If the credit balance is more than the debit balance, it indicates the profit, and if debit balance is more than the credit balance, it indicates the loss.
+In the last credit balance or debit balance, whatever may become it will transfer into retained earnings or capital account in the balance sheet, and the income summary will be closed.

 Example of Income Summary

 The following is an example of an income summary.

 XYZ Inc is preparing income summary for the year ended 31st Dec’18, and below are the revenue and expense account balance as on 31st Dec’18.

 The closing balance of revenue accounts are as below: